Imported Food Product Market in China

 In China, online imported food product sale is undergoing a fast development period.

-As mentioned before, most consumers of imported food products are from white collar class, who are busy with their work and have higher demand for quality life than others.
+As mentioned before, most consumers of imported food products are from white-collar class, who are busy with their work and have a higher demand for quality life than others.
 Online sale caters to their special demand for fashion, convenience and speed.

-Online sale also has its shortages.
-Since customers cannot see the goods they want by themselves, they will worry about the originality and after service.
+The online sale also has its shortages.
+Since customers cannot see the goods they want for themselves, they will worry about the originality and after service.
 So CIQ certificate is more important for online imported food sellers because customers trust it.